appium/appium-xcuitest-driver/README.md

 ### mobile: disableConditionInducer

-Disable device ConditionInducer.
+Disable device condition inducer.

-Usually a persistent connection is maintained after enable the ConditionInducer, and this method is only valid for this connection.
+Usually a persistent connection is maintained after enable the condition inducer, and this method is only valid for this connection.

-If the connection is disconnected, ConditionInducer will be automatically disabled
+If the connection is disconnected, condition inducer will be automatically disabled

 #### Returned Result

-Either `true` or `false`, `true` disable the ConditionInducer succeeded
+Either `true` or `false`, where `true` means disabling of the condition inducer has been successful

 ## Known issues